Pirate game

 The pirate game is a simple mathematical game.
 It is a multi-player version of the ultimatum game.

 The game

-There are five rational pirates (in strict order of seniority A, B, C, D and E) who found 100 gold coins.
+There are five rational pirates (in strict decreasing order of seniority A, B, C, D and E) who found 100 gold coins.
 They must decide how to distribute them.

 The pirate world's rules of distribution say that the most senior pirate first proposes a plan of distribution.
 The pirates, including the proposer, then vote on whether to accept this distribution.
 If the majority accepts the plan, the coins are disbursed and the game ends.
 In case of a tie vote, the proposer has the casting vote.
 If the majority rejects the plan, the proposer is thrown overboard from the pirate ship and dies, and the next most senior pirate makes a new proposal to begin the system again.
 The process repeats until a plan is accepted or if there is one pirate left.